Skip to definition.

 1. Everything you own; all of your assets (whether real property or personal property) and liabilities

-2. Extensive landed property (especially in the country) retained by the owner for his own use
+2. Extensive landed property (especially in the country) retained by the owner for their own use

-"the family owned a large estate on Long Island"
+"the family owned a large estate on Long Island"; "The estate comprised thousands of acres of farmland and forest";

 - land, landed estate, acres, demesne